Moez Kassam & Anson Funds: The Big Secret

 For Canada, the same exemptions apply.
 Additionally, the Canadian regulators are understaffed and under financed and have no hope of keeping on top of foreign market transactions in Canadian equities.

-How Anson and others trade in Europe
+How Anson Funds and others trade in Europe

 First of all – it is very easy to do.